kjchoi10/spatial_rf/README.md

 # spatial_rf
-code for spatial random foreset
+Here is a workshop on how to use tabular data (ex.
+1990 California housing data) for spatial predictions.